Tennis Makes You Happy

 and Healthy, Study Shows

-Can’t get enough time on the tennis court?
-Keep up those groundstrokes, serves and aces!
+May is National Physical Fitness month, and what better way to celebrate than spending time swinging, serving and practicing your strokes on the tennis court!
 After all, research shows that tennis players enjoy better general, physical, social and mental health.

 Out of those surveyed, 97.7 percent of participants in the study reported that playing tennis helps manage their health.
 And the numbers don’t lie.
 The average mean body mass index (BMI) of players surveyed was 24.8 kg/m2, which falls within the healthy weight range.ADVERTISEMENT